gbliao/CCFENet/README.md

 ## Acknowlogdement
-This repository is built under the help of the following projects for academic use only:
+This repository is built with the help of the following projects for academic use only:

 * [PyTorch](https://github.com/pytorch/pytorch)